EnhancedRadioDevices/spi_serial/README.md

     cd ~/src/spi_serial/tests
     python unit_test.py

+The unit test checks to make sure the different commands function properly.
+After testing each function it will state whether it was a success or failure.
+At the end of the test it will print a summary and indicate if any of the commands failed.
+This test script can take some optional arguments.

+## Channel Selection (-c)

+Select which channel to test the transmit/receive functions on.
+If not specified, this option defaults to '0'.
+For example:

+    python unit_test.py -c 13

+## Transmit/Receive Order ([-t|-r])

+This option is for if you have two Explorers and want to test their transmit/receive functionality.
+If not specified, the test will skip testing transmit/receive functionality.

+Start the test script for the receiving Explorer first.
+For example:

+	python unit_test -r

+Then, on the other Explorer:

+	python unit_test -t

+## Transceive Cycles (-s)

+This option sets the number of transmit/receive cycles to test, if a transmit/receive order has also been selected.
+This option defaults to '10' if not specified.
+For example:

+	python unit_test -r -s 42

+This will run through 42 transmit/receive cycles.
+If a different value is chosen for each Explorer, then the test will not complete successfully.

+# Examples

+There are also some examples that you can look at to see how to use the library.
+The best place to start is probably:

+    cd ~/src/spi_serial/examples
+    python ExplorerTest.py

+This should return an OK message and blink the two user LEDs on the Explorer board.
+If that happens, your board is working well.

+There's also a set of examples showing how to use the Edison/Explorer system as a BLE to 915MHz bridge.
+You can find those in spi_serial/examples/WirelessSerial

 If you have two Explorers and would like to perform a more thorough test you can perform the following steps:
 1. Plug battery into Explorer.
 The PWR LED should light up.